 The Westhill Central School District furnishes your basic textbooks.
 They represent an investment of thousands of dollars.
-You have been assigned a hall locker to secure textbooks.
 You are responsible for loss or damage to the textbooks assigned to you.
 Keep them clean and handle them carefully.
 Make sure your name and teacher are written in the books in case they are misplaced.